What is the Best Woodworking Vise?

 Serrated and self-aligning pipe jaws ensure a steady grip and increased clamp pressure without marring the wood.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 3. IRWIN Woodworking Vise 6.5”

-The Irwin Woodworking Vise is the cheapest on our list, but that doesn’t mean it can’t carry its weight.
+The Irwin Woodworking Vise is the cheapest on my list, but that doesn’t mean it can’t carry its weight.
 With a jaw width of 6.5 inches, it works well for medium and light-duty projects.

 Its special feature might make you think you’ll need jaw pads.
 It’s a toe-in located towards the top jaws that helps ensure a firm grip on your piece.
 You can also attach wooden cheeks to prevent the iron jaws from marring the surface of your workpieces, so no need for jaw pads.